Xtrendence/X-Notes/README.md

 # X-Notes
 X:/Notes is a note taking web app developed in HTML, CSS and JavaScript (+jQuery) for the front-end, and PHP for the back-end.
+Please consult the "Help" page on the actual website for more information on how it all works and the different things you can do with it.

 ![X:/Notes](https://www.xtrendence.com/www/images/x-notes.jpg)